 If you can employ most or all 21 of these email security best practices, you’ll protect yourself from the vast majority of potential email security threats:

-It may seem simple, but start paying attention to your email habits.
+It may seem simple, but start by visualizing your email activity.
 Email is so integrated into our professional lives that we can use it for hours a day and not even think about how it functions, from a technological perspective.

 2. Don’t mix your email accounts.

-In any case, avoid mixing your email accounts, using a personal account for professional emails or a professional account for personal emails.
+In any case, avoid using your personal account for professional emails or a professional account for personal emails.
 If you start using your work email address for personal communications or interests, it could open the door to more security risks.

-3. Choose a strong email password.
+3. Use a strong email password.

 4. Use different email passwords for different email accounts.

 If a hacker or opportunist is able to get your password for one account, they’ll be inclined to try it with a variety of other accounts connected to your name.
 If you use the same password for each account, all your accounts will be compromised if only of them gets infiltrated.

 5. Change your email password often.

 It’s also a good idea to change your passwords on a regular basis.
 Depending on your personal risk factors and how secure you want to be, changing once a year is a good minimum to pursue.

 6. Never give out your email password.

 No reputable email company will ever ask you for your password directly, over email or over the phone.
 If someone is claiming to be a representative from Gmail and asks you for your password in one of these communication channels, it’s almost certainly a scam.

 7. Enable 2-factor authentication.

-In Gmail, it’s possible to enable 2-factor authentication, sometimes called 2-step or multi-factor authentication (here’s our guide on how to turn off 2-step verification in case you need it).
 Essentially, this is going to prompt you for two pieces of personally identifying information before it successfully logs into your account; usually, this means providing a password as well as a temporary passcode sent to your mobile device via text message.
-While this can be a bit annoying if you’re dealing with it every day, it ultimately only takes a few extra seconds, and could be the extra barrier of protection that keeps your account safe if you lose your password.

 8. Use Gmail’s Confidential mode.